taskiq-python/taskiq/docs/guide/cli.md

 * `--use-process-pool` to switch to `ProcessPoolExecutor`;
 * `--max-process-pool-processes` to manually specify worker processes;
-* `--max-threadpool-threads` to configure maximum threads for `ThreadPoolExecutor` if it's the one being used;
+* `--max-threadpool-threads` to configure maximum threads for `ThreadPoolExecutor` if it's the one being used.

 ### Auto importing